borbala-hunyadi/Zebrafish-LFP-seizure-detection/README.md

 ## B. Describing the Code

 The code (code/seizure-detection/zebrafish.m) implements a graphical user interface for visualizing single-channel EEG, detecting seizures and performing simple time-frequency analysis.
+Two classifiers are provided with the GUI for two different zebrafish seizure models.
-Moreover, a separate function (code/classifier-training/train_svm_zebrafish.m) is provided to train a new classifier based on labelled data.
-For detailed description of both codes, please see the pdf documentation within each folder (zebrafish.pdf and train_svm_zebrafish.pdf).
+Moreover, a separate function (code/classifier-training/train_svm_zebrafish.m) is provided to train a new classifier based on labelled data in case it is needed.
+For detailed description of both codes, please see the pdf documentation within each folder (ode/seizure-detection/zebrafish.pdf and ode/classifier-training/train_svm_zebrafish.pdf).

 ### code/seizure-detection:
 1. zebrafish.m: Matlab code implementing the detector GUI